micked99/ICT-Wspr-complete-setup/README.md

 and use hAVA 4Mhz board setting

-CW setup, the board will at first moment at power on send a morde signal with your callsign or whatever you shose to set
+CW setup, the board will at first moment at power on send a morse signal with your callsign or what you choose to set

 Here is my SA6BSS call in the ino file
 cw_s(); cw_a(); cw_6(); cw_b(); cw_s(); cw_s();
 to set tx frequncy adjust in Beep.h
+  // freq = 14096950UL;
      freq = 18105900UL;
+  // freq = 28125870UL;